munirercan/munirercan.github.io/README.md

     nn.Linear(128, 10)

 Output is 64x10.
-We have 10 class values for each image.
+Our batch size was 64 and we have 10 classes.
+Output has 10 class values for each image.